pbvdh/MusicPlayer/README.md

 To Do
 - add hovers for songs with long names
-- env file for port number and other variables
 - make it look nice in chrome, safari
 - persist current song/queue when refreshed and sensible defaults
 - stylized modal instead of alert/prompt